bastien5066/ece-project-nodejs/README.md

 DevOps grading criterias :
 - Use git, use branches, use tags
 - Project must have tests with a testing framework (depending on the language used)
-- Project uses external dependencies such as a database, use docker-compose to start it before the test session.
+- If project uses external dependencies such as a database, use docker-compose to start it before the test session.
 - Configure your project to use a CI server
 - Provide a "README" file explaining how to launch the project, how to launch the tests, what problems your had